SilkRose/Pony/src/stories/fluttershy-likes-rainbow-dash/fluttershy-likes-rainbow-dash.md

 Rainbow leaned into Fluttershy as they walked.
 She felt her tense up and then loosen back down.

 Rainbow looked and saw Fluttershy blush intensely.
-“You know what Fluttershy, I’ve had a pretty good night tonight,” Rainbow said.
+“You know what, Fluttershy, I’ve had a pretty good night tonight,” Rainbow said.

 “Yeah,” Fluttershy whispered.
 “Me too.”

-They walked close together feeling each other's body heat against the cool air.
+They walked close together, feeling each other's body heat against the cool air.
 It didn’t take long for them to reach the lake.
 It was there that Fluttershy unfolded a picnic blanket she had been carrying for this purpose.

 They both laid down on the blanket close to the other pony.